Duration: 10 Days Price: $2,895 per person, includes domestic flight in Africa

-Everybody speaks of Mexico’s white-sand beaches and year-round soothing ocean water, but its mountain peaks are truly an underestimated treasure of our beautiful and diverse neighbor to the south.
+Everybody speaks of Mexico’s white-sand beaches and warm blue waters, but its mountain peaks are truly a hidden gem of our beautiful and diverse neighbor to the south.
 Each winter, Go Trek heads for sunny Mexico to climb two spectacular volcanoes: El Pico de Orizaba, North America’s third highest mountain at 18,880 feet and Iztaccihuatl, North America’s seventh highest mountain at 17,887 feet.
-Not only is this a great cultural experience, these guided volcano climbs give you the opportunity to see how well you do at moderately high altitudes before attempting peaks like Aconcagua, McKinley or others.
+Not only is this a fantastic cultural experience, these guided volcano climbs give you the opportunity to see how well you do at moderately high altitudes before attempting peaks like Aconcagua, Denali or others.
 This is non-technical, straight forward glacier climbing.
 A great next step after climbing Mt.
 Rainier.
 Join GoTrek mountain climbing guides for your next adventure!

 Cost Includes: All group equipment such as; ropes, tents, stoves, shovels, breakfasts and dinners on the mountain, land transportation except taxis, hotels, and permit and guide fees.

-Does not include: Airfares, insurances, extra hotel nights, meals while not on the mountain (except Africa), lunches, tips, and items of a personal nature.
+Does not include: Airfares, insurances, extra hotel nights, meals while not on the mountain, lunches, tips, and items of a personal nature.

 You get more for your money

 .
-For example, bigger guide service & group in Mexico (Nov.08) clients & guides coming to me with questions and comments about food & culture because their very experienced guide doesn’t speak Spanish.
+For example, bigger guide service & group in Mexico (Nov.08) clients & guides come to me with questions about food & culture because their very experienced guide doesn’t speak Spanish.
 Experience.

 Craig has more climbs of the Mexico Volcanoes